odoo/documentation/content/applications/productivity/voip/onsip.rst

 Introduction
 ============

-Odoo *VoIP* can be set up to work together with `OnSIP <https://www.onsip.com/>`_.
+Odoo *VoIP* can be set up to work together with `OnSIP (Odoo Landing Page)
+<https://info.onsip.com/odoo/>`_.
 OnSIP is a VoIP provider.
-An account is needed with OnSIP in order to use this service.
+An account is needed with OnSIP in order
+to use this service.

 Before setting up an account with OnSIP, make sure the company's home area, and the areas that will be called, are covered by OnSIP services.